Outfittr/Outfitter_Scraper/README.md

 23M     images
 ```

-The above output shows the number of storage space consumed by scraped images
+The above output shows the amount of storage space consumed by scraped images
 of each respective clothing type (i.e, tops and bottoms).